Do Budgies Really Need Bath?

 Here are some tips to help entice your budgie to bathe:

-1. Introduce Gradually: Start by placing a shallow dish of water in their cage or nearby.
+- Introduce Gradually: Start by placing a shallow water dish in their cage or nearby.
 Let them observe and get used to its presence.
 They may be curious and eventually try it out.

-7. Location and Environment: Ensure the bathing area is quiet and free from disturbances.
+- Location and Environment: Ensure the bathing area is quiet and disturbances-free.
 A calm environment makes the experience more appealing.

 How Often Should Budgies Bathe?